ministryofjustice/moj-register-of-services/docs/updating-service-data.md

 - **Format**

   Selected format: JSON

-  Selected sheet: Current sheet only
+  Selected sheet: Current sheet only (the current sheet needs to be "ALLDATA")

 - **General**